Pumpkin Pie Thumbprint Cookies

 I mean, cookie season is pretty much here, so why not combine two of the best desserts to create the ultimate Fall treat?

-Though, our original idea for these cookies were to be a sugar cookie base.
-When we were testing the recipe, it tasted great, but it was just far too sweet!
+Our original idea for these cookies was a sugar cookie base.
+But when we were testing the recipe, it was far too sweet!
 I love sweet things, but it was just too much.
 So, it was kind of back to the drawing board.

 We knew we wanted a thumbprint cookie, but we weren’t sure the best way to achieve this without the cookie just being cloyingly sweet.

 My mom and I must’ve talked about a hundred different cookies over the last few days!
-Finally, we remembered we did a shortbread cookie base for our Pumpkin Pie Bars.
-It’s not too sweet, buttery, and soft.
+Finally, we landed on shortbread.
+We did a shortbread cookie base for our Pumpkin Pie Bars a while back.
+Perfect!
+This one’s structured a little different.
+It’s buttery and soft, but not too sweet.
 The perfect cookie!

 close up of pumpkin pie thumbprint cookie with pipe of whipped cream.